-Being raised in Texas, homegrown, fried, and roasted okra was a staple during the summer months.
-We couldn’t wait for fresh okra to appear in the grocery stores and our small home garden.
-This recipe for Spicy Roasted Okra is a delicious change from the cornmeal that my Mother used to fry okra.
+Being raised in Texas, homegrown, fried, and roasted okra was a staple during the summer.
+We couldn’t wait for fresh okra to appear in the grocery stores and in our small home garden.
+This recipe for Spicy Roasted Okra is a delicious change from using the cornmeal my Mother used to fry okra.
 The Homemade Seasoned Salt provides a spicy taste that is delicious but not too hot.

 Many southern recipes for fried okra use flour batter.
 However, there’s no need to bread and fry okra.
-Bring the true flavor of okra to life by slicing them lengthwise, into thirds or however, you like (you don’t have to slice them at all), then tossing them with healthy oil and homemade seasoned salt, and roasting them on a sheet pan.
+Bring the authentic okra flavor to life by slicing them lengthwise, into thirds, or however you like (you don’t have to slice them at all), then tossing them with healthy oil and homemade seasoned salt, and roasting them on a sheet pan.
 Not only is this delicious, but it’s also very healthy.

 Did you Know?
 Okra is making a come-back.
 In fact, many are calling this fruit (yes, technically, okra is a fruit!) “the next asparagus.”
 Don’t be left out.
 If you’ve never offered roasted okra to your family or friends — now is the time — below is the recipe!